-The girl started to take some pictures and we left her behind.
+The lady started to take some pictures and we left her behind.
 A few steps got me over a narrow bridge.
 As I got on my tiptoes to take a look at what was under, I got the first glimpse of the waterfall.

-Minutes before the encounter (with the girl AND with the waterfall!), we approached the very crowded Julia Pfeifer Burns State Park.
+Minutes before the encounter (with the lady AND with the waterfall!), we approached the very crowded Julia Pfeifer Burns State Park.
 The parking lot was closed and there was no street parking close to the entrance.

 Our objective was to admire McWay Falls.
 Yes, I am referring to that famous waterfall that empties directly into the ocean and that has been probably featured in every California photo contest you can think about.

 The Julia Pfeiffer Burns State Park has exquisite natural features such as meadows, creeks, and redwood forests.
 However, the main attraction is the falls.
 This particular time, I was on the side of the crowds and had time for the bare minimum (which is kind of a crime in places like this).

 For those in a hurry or making short road trip stops (yup, like me!), the falls can be appreciated from the road (CA-1, technically, Cabrillo Highway but people call it Pacific Coast Highway).
 Of course, for those in search of better views, the Waterfall Trail inside the park is recommended (this will take you to an overview area).

 Even though this specific site is popular, I find it interesting for several reasons.
 Consider the following:

 - The McWay Falls is 80-foot tall.
 That is 13 times higher than a 6-foot tall person.
 It looks small in the distance but it is higher than it appears.

 - There are not many waterfalls that empty in the ocean.
 This type of waterfall is called “tide fall.”